If the remote links aren't working, files may be able to be found on the Archiver directory on this site.

 Windows users beware: Some programs offer "Shell Integration" (or sometimes named after the most popular shell, "Explorer Integration") which lets archive files be treated as folders.
 The "Microsoft Compressed Folders" software offers no features except for this.
 This may sound good, but there is one impact that may be often overlooked but should be considered.
 Any process that acts recurisvely through folders will treat all archives as folders.
 This means that file searching functions may take longer.
 If a program such as Microsoft Anti-Virus is run on the machine, which places information (such as CHKLIST.MS files) in sub-directories, the archive file may be altered, rendering it less likely to pass a file integrity check (such as checks using hash algorithms).
 These issues may not be dire for all users, but it is simply good to know about how these things may happen if one wishes to keep prestine copies of their software.

 7-Zip's official web site has often listed bug fixes as improvements when new versions have been released.
 There have been some known cases where files did not seem to compress right on the first attempt, although that wouldn't have been noticed by simply looking at any message that 7-Zip reports.
-Only thorough testing verified that the compressed file didn't lead to the same data being uncompressed later, although repeating the attempt would tend to work.
-Therefore, when data is really important, it may be wise to check the results carefully to make sure there aren't any data corruption bugs.
-(This recommendation really should apply for any of the archives on this page, too.)
+Only thorough testing verified that the compressed file didn't lead to the same data being uncompressed later, although repeating the attempt would tend to work as expected.

 Because documentation in the Windows help format was not very clear (with the -m options not including the continual references to needing -m), and the DOS and OpenBSD ports seemed to have sparse documentation, a TOOGAM-created file was made (which was also made to simply help keep track of things while learning some 7-Zip options).
 This file may not be complete, but it is available here in case it is of any help to the general public.
 7-Zip Help